RazeLighter777/site/blog/content/post/hugo-on-k8s.md

 ```

 And that's it!
 With this setup, I have a self-hosted hugo blog running on kubernetes, with automatic updates from git, and styled with tailwindcss.
 Whenever I push changes to my repo, the site automatically rebuilds and updates in my cluster, within 60 seconds.

+I even enabled minification of the CSS in my postcss config to reduce the size of the static files served.
+It even just eeks me under the 14kb optimal page load size according to [endtimes.dev](https://endtimes.dev/why-your-website-should-be-under-14kb-in-size/).

 You can check out the full helm release [here](https://raw.githubusercontent.com/RazeLighter777/iaas/refs/heads/main/cluster/apps/blog/app/blog-helmrelease.yaml) if you're interested.